rehring4/outage-duration-exploration/README.md

  frameborder="0"
  ></iframe>

 The **northeastern U.S.**—particularly **West Virginia**—tends to experience longer outages.
+This is consistent with the areas where urban population density was lower.
 This supports the hypothesis that geographic and possibly infrastructural factors play a role.

 ### Outage Duration by Cause